colscott/a-wc-form/packages/json-schema/README.md

 jsonSchemaForm.addEventListener('form-binder:change', e => console.info(e.detail.data));
 ```

+The json-schema-control web component uses [a-wc-form-layout](https://github.com/colscott/a-wc-form/tree/master/packages/layout) templates to render controls based on a properties data types.

 ### Using form-layout
+A new [a-wc-form-layout](https://github.com/colscott/a-wc-form/tree/master/packages/layout) control type, JsonSchemaControl, is available.
+JsonSchemaControl will render the control required for the data type as defined in the [JSON Schema](https://json-schema.org/) provided.

-Example showing the use of a-wc-form-layout to layout out the form controls.
+Example showing the use of [a-wc-form-layout](https://github.com/colscott/a-wc-form/tree/master/packages/layout) with JsonSchemaControl to layout out the form controls.
 #### HTML
 ```html
 <!-- json-schema-from extends form-layout -->